intel/intel-extension-for-pytorch/docs/tutorials/performance_tuning/known_issues.md

   DPC++ does not support `_GLIBCXX_USE_CXX11_ABI=0`, Intel® Extension for PyTorch\* is always compiled with `_GLIBCXX_USE_CXX11_ABI=1`.
 This symbol undefined issue appears when PyTorch\* is compiled with `_GLIBCXX_USE_CXX11_ABI=0`.
 Pass `export GLIBCXX_USE_CXX11_ABI=1` and compile PyTorch\* with particular compiler which supports `_GLIBCXX_USE_CXX11_ABI=1`.
 We recommend using prebuilt wheels in [download server](https://developer.intel.com/ipex-whl-stable-xpu) to avoid this issue.

+- Bad termination after AI model execution finishes when using Intel MPI

+  This is a random issue when the AI model (e.g. RN50 training) execution finishes in an Intel MPI environment.
+It is not user-friendly as the model execution ends ungracefully.
+The workaround solution is to add `dist.destroy_process_group()` during the cleanup stage in the model script, as described in [Getting Started with Distributed Data Parallel](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).

+- `-997 runtime error` when running some AI models on Intel® Arc™ A-Series GPUs

+  Some of the `-997 runtime error` are actually out-of-memory errors.
+As Intel® Arc™ A-Series GPUs have less device memory than Intel® Data Center GPU Flex Series 170 and Intel® Data Center GPU Max Series, running some AI models on them may trigger out-of-memory errors and cause them to report failure such as `-997 runtime error` most likely.
+This is expected.
+Memory usage optimization is a work in progress to allow Intel® Arc™ A-Series GPUs to support more AI models.

+- Building from source for Intel® Arc™ A-Series GPUs fails on WSL2 without any error thrown

+  Your system probably does not have enough RAM, so Linux kernel's Out-of-memory killer was invoked.
+You can verify this by running `dmesg` on bash (WSL2 terminal).
+If the OOM killer had indeed killed the build process, then you can try increasing the swap-size of WSL2, and/or decreasing the number of parallel build jobs with the environment variable `MAX_JOBS` (by default, it's equal to the number of logical CPU cores.
+So, setting `MAX_JOBS` to 1 is a very conservative approach that would slow things down a lot).

+- Some workloads terminate with an error `CL_DEVICE_NOT_FOUND` after some time on WSL2

+  This issue is due to the [TDR feature](https://learn.microsoft.com/en-us/windows-hardware/drivers/display/tdr-registry-keys#tdrdelay) in Windows.
+You can try increasing TDRDelay in your Windows Registry to a large value, such as 20 (it is 2 seconds, by default), and reboot.

 ### Dependency Libraries

 - Can't find oneMKL library when build Intel® Extension for PyTorch\* without oneMKL